chrishah/AMEB2020_Phylogenomics_demo/README.md

 clustalo -i $ID.fasta -o $ID.clustalo.aln.fasta --threads=$threads
 ```

+We can then look at the alignment result.
+There is a number of programs available to do that, e.g. MEGA, Jalview, Aliview, or you can do it online (thanks to Hannes for the tip).
+A link to the upload client for the NCBI Multiple Sequence Alignment Viewer is [here](https://www.ncbi.nlm.nih.gov/projects/msaviewer/?appname=ncbi_msav&openuploaddialog) (I suggest to open in new tab).
+Upload (`EOG090X0007.clustalo.aln.fasta`), press 'Close' button, and have a look.

+What do you think?
+It's actually quite messy..

-Score and filter the alignment, using [Aliscore](https://www.zfmk.de/en/research/research-centres-and-groups/aliscore) and [Alicut](https://github.com/PatrickKueck/AliCUT) programs.
+Let's move on to score and filter the alignment, using [Aliscore](https://www.zfmk.de/en/research/research-centres-and-groups/aliscore) and [Alicut](https://github.com/PatrickKueck/AliCUT) programs.
 ```bash
 (user@host)-$ docker run --rm -v $(pwd):/in -w /in chrishah/alicut-aliscore-docker:2.31 \
 Aliscore.pl -N -r 200000000000000000 -i $ID.clustalo.aln.fasta &> aliscore.log
 (user@host)-$ docker run --rm -v $(pwd):/in -w /in chrishah/alicut-aliscore-docker:2.31 \
 ALICUT.pl -s &> alicut.log
 ```
+Try open the upload [dialog](https://www.ncbi.nlm.nih.gov/projects/msaviewer/?appname=ncbi_msav&openuploaddialog) for the Alignment viewer in a new tab and upload the new file (`ALICUT_EOG090X0007.clustalo.aln.fasta`).
+What do you think?
+The algorithm has removed some 9000 bp of the original alignment, reducing it to only ~500, but these look much better.

-Find best model of evolution (first set up a new directory to keep things organized) using a script from [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/).
+Find best model of evolution for phylogenetic inference (first set up a new directory to keep things organized) using a script from [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/).
 ```bash
 (user@host)-$ mkdir find_best_model
 (user@host)-$ cd find_best_model